There is often high demand for some camping areas so book early to avoid disappointment. Photo: Lise Pedersen.

 - Book over-the-counter

 - If you cannot book through one of these channels, phone 13 QGOV (13 74 68).
 Mobile phone charges may apply.

 There is often high demand for some camping areas during peak periods such as public holidays and school holidays.
 To avoid disappointment book early.
-Depending on the camping area you can book from three to 12 months in advance of your planned visit.
+Depending on the camping area you can book from one to 12 months in advance of your planned visit.
 Booking at least six weeks in advance is recommended.

 - Gift Cards

 - About the Queensland National Parks Booking Service